nextcloud/documentation/README.rst

 ownCloud Documentation
 ======================

-This is the ownCloud documentation.
-It currently focuses on the server, client manuals are in the respective git repositories.
-Because of the complexity of the server and the split into the core and apps modules, the manuals are in this separate directory.

 Documentation is published on https://doc.owncloud.org and https://doc.owncloud.com.

 The documentation Wiki https://github.com/owncloud/documentation/wiki is available for tips, tricks, edge cases, and anyone who wants to contribute more easily, without using Git and Sphinx.